Eunoia... Almost

 It exists in a way that brings us together,

-it exists in a way that rips us so far apart that Altar and Vega will feel consoled
+it exists in a way that rips us so far apart that Altar and Vega will

 Can we admit that somewhere in trying to define ‘me’ we lost ‘us,’